Vaccinating Rural America: Q&A with Dr. Amanda Cohn

 Sharing accurate health messages also continues to be a challenge.
 As previously mentioned, there is miscommunication and misinformation about the vaccine.
 Misinformation can lead to confusion and lack of trust, which in turn leads to vaccine hesitancy.
 Some surveys are showing that there are people still in the “I’ll wait and see” category.
 We need as many people vaccinated as soon as possible.
 When most people are vaccinated, the virus has nowhere to go.
 And if it isn’t spreading, it is harder for new variants to emerge.

 Finally, in some communities, there is confusion about the process of getting vaccinated.
-CDC has a website with information on vaccine distribution.
+CDC has a website (no longer available online) with information on vaccine distribution.
 The website vaccines.gov allows people to find vaccination providers near them.
 People can also check with their health department or healthcare provider for more information.

 What should people know about COVID-19 vaccines?